idamantium/Experiencing-Transgression/README.md

 Lauro, S. J., and K. Embry. ["A Zombie Manifesto: The Nonhuman Condition in the Era of Advanced Capitalism."](https://github.com/idamantium/Experiencing-Transgression/blob/master/Readings/A%20Zombie%20Manifesto%20The%20Nonhum.pdf) boundary 2 35, no. 1, 2008.

+###Additional Reading

+Goffman, Erving.
+"Discrepant Roles," in The Presentation of Self in Everyday Life.
+New York: Anchor Books, 1956.

+Haraway, Donna.
+"A Cyborg Manifesto: Science, Technology, and Socialist-feminism in the Late 20th Century," 1991.

+McIntosh, Peggy.
+"White Privilege: Unpacking the Invisible Knapsack," 1988.

+Greenlee, Sam.
+"The Spook Who Sat by the Door.
+1969."
+Detroit: Wayne State UP (1990).